rfl-urbaniak/redditAttacks/index.md

       ```

- 5. This left us with  92,943 comments or posts by 75,516 users  for \textsf{R} and 89,585 comments by 72,801 users  for \textsf{S}.
-While we didn't directly track whether content was a post or a comment, we paid attention as to whether a piece of content was a reply to a post or not (the working assumption was that personal attacks on posts might have different impact than attacks on comments).
+ 5. This left us with  92,943 comments or posts by 75,516 users  for R and 89,585 comments by 72,801 users  for S. While we didn't directly track whether content was a post or a comment, we paid attention as to whether a piece of content was a reply to a post or not (the working assumption was that personal attacks on posts might have different impact than attacks on comments).
 Quite consistently, 46\% of content were comments on posts on both days.

- 6. On these two  days respectively,  1359 \textsf{R} users ($1.79\%$) received at least one \textsf{narrow} attack, 35 of them received more than one ($0.046\%$).
-302 of \textsf{S} users ($0.39\%$) received at least one \textsf{narrow} attack and 3 of them more than one \textsf{narrow} on that day ($0.003\%$).
-These numbers  are estimates for a single day, and therefore if the chance of obtaining at least one \textsf{narrow} attack in a day is $1.79\%$, assuming the binomial distribution, the estimated probability of obtaining at least one \textsf{narrow} attack in a week is 11.9\% in a week and 43\% in a month.
+ 6. On these two  days respectively,  1359 R users ($1.79\%$) received at least one narrow attack, 35 of them received more than one ($0.046\%$).
+302 of S users ($0.39\%$) received at least one narrow attack and 3 of them more than one narrow on that day ($0.003\%$).
+These numbers  are estimates for a single day, and therefore if the chance of obtaining at least one narrow attack in a day is $1.79\%$, assuming the binomial distribution, the estimated probability of obtaining at least one narrow attack in a week is 11.9\% in a week and 43\% in a month.